 Many of us, when we’re going through something really hard, we talk about it a lot.
 We obsess over it.
 We go down Google rabbit holes and find even more to talk about and obsess over.
 It’s a nasty cycle.

 What happens when we talk about the problem constantly is that we give it more momentum.
-As you’ll learn in my forthcoming book, Super Attractor, what you focus on is what you create.
+As I teach in Super Attractor, what you focus on is what you create.
 When you think and talk about the problem 24/7, you lower your energetic vibration.
 As a result, you become an energetic match for more experiences of that same low vibration.

 But when you begin to focus on the solution, you shift the momentum.
 You begin raising your vibration bit by bit, and you start to attract solutions.
 The solutions might come in the form of doctors or therapists.
 They might show up as creative ideas or new perspectives.
 The possibilities are limitless.